Skip to main content

 The UI Layer is a very active area of development.
 Just like for the API Layer, one might opt to supplement, based on one's needs, the existing layer provided by BrainAnnex - or replace it with a custom one.

 Well, that's exactly what the new version (5) of the open-source project Brain Annex does!
-As of Aug.
-2023, it's in a late Beta stage - with the exception of the bottom-most layer, the NeoAccess library (which exited Beta.)

 Armed with an API, and possibly a UI, one can for example create a standalone web app, or a control panel for an existing website or web app.
 For example, the diagram at the very top of this page is how Brain Annex does it.